tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and the ServerHello determines the shared keys.
-If (EC)DHE key establishment is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the client's shares.
+If (EC)DHE key establishment is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be using a same key exchange method (in the same group) as one of the client's shares.
 If PSK key establishment is in use, then the ServerHello will contain a "pre_shared_key" extension indicating which of the client's offered PSKs was selected.